Grant Program Overview

 Back in 2006 and 2008 Wyandotte Municipal Services received two earmark grants for ‘Wind on Brownfields’.
 After several years of investigation, it was concluded that utility size wind was not possible in Wyandotte (please see the Wind page for details

-- Task 1 is the evaluation and installation of energy-efficient and low-maintenance LED streetlights and stadium lights in prominent downtown areas, major thoroughfares, and parks to create significant energy and labor savings.
+- Task 1 is the evaluation and installation of energy-efficient and low-maintenance LED streetlights, park and stadium lights in prominent downtown areas, major thoroughfares, and parks to create significant energy and labor savings.

-- Task 3 is the evaluation, engineering, plan development, and installation of a geothermal infrastructure to support an expanding district energy system in Wyandotte.
-The buildings to be evaluated as part of this geothermal energy infrastructure may include: 3200 Biddle Building (houses the Wyandotte City Hall, Chase Bank and the Osteopathic Department of Henry Ford Community Hospital), Wyandotte Fire Hall, Museum Campus (3 historic buildings), Bacon Memorial District Library, west side electric building, and other city and municipally-owned buildings, and key customer sites, as deemed feasible.
+- Task 3 was the evaluation, engineering, plan development, and installation of a geothermal infrastructure to support an expanding district energy system in Wyandotte.
+The buildings that are part of this geothermal energy infrastructure include: Bacon Memorial District Library, Wyandotte Water Department and BASF Phase I and II.

 WMS is hoping to begin the transformation of the community to a clean energy future through the education and understanding of renewable and energy efficiency technologies.